Mariya Koryttseva: Career

 Koryttseva made a surprising run to the final of the Sunfeast Open, held in Kolkata, in September 2007.
 En route to her appearance in the final, she beat Monique Adamczak, Vania King, who had defeated the No. 1 seed Marion Bartoli in the previous round, Tatiana Poutchek and Anne Keothavong.
 Her run came to an end at the hands of Maria Kirilenko, who beat her in the final.
 She lost the doubles final as well.

 She has won six doubles titles on the WTA Tour, two coming at Palermo, where she won with Giulia Casoni in 2005, and again with Darya Kustova in 2007.
-She won the 2008 ASB Classic with Lilia Osterloh.
+She won the 2008 Auckland Open with Lilia Osterloh.
 She was also the runner-up in doubles at Kolkata in 2007, where she lost the singles final, and lost the doubles final with Alberta Brianti to Vania King and Alla Kudryavtseva.

 On the ITF Circuit, where she has played the majority of her career, she won 7 singles and 20 doubles titles.
 One of these came at the $100k event in Kharkiv.

 In the second round of qualifying for the 2008 Kremlin Cup, Koryttseva beat Anastasia Pivovarova 6–3, 6–7, 7–5 in 3 hours and 55 minutes, making it the third longest match in the Open Era.

 Between March 2012 and September 2015, Koryttseva didn't play any WTA or ITF tournament.
-She has not been on the pro circuit since May 2017.
+She has not been on the professional tour since May 2017.